Weak operator topology: Weak-star operator topology

 by invoking, for instance, the dominated convergence theorem.

-Therefore every norm-bounded set is compact in WOT, by the Banach–Alaoglu theorem.
+Therefore every norm-bounded closed set is compact in WOT, by the Banach–Alaoglu theorem.

 Other properties

 The adjoint operation T → T*, as an immediate consequence of its definition, is continuous in WOT.

 Multiplication is not jointly continuous in WOT: again let $T$ be the unilateral shift.
 Appealing to Cauchy-Schwarz, one has that both Tn and T*n converges to 0 in WOT.
 But T*nTn is the identity operator for all $n$.
 (Because WOT coincides with the σ-weak topology on bounded sets, multiplication is not jointly continuous in the σ-weak topology.)

 However, a weaker claim can be made: multiplication is separately continuous in WOT.
 If a net Ti → T in WOT, then STi → ST and TiS → TS in WOT.